 - Understand the various processes needed to obtain regulatory approval of new oncologic agents

-The Drug Development/Phase I Clinical Trials Track consists of one year of clinical and laboratory rotations and research as well as tutorial courses to educate the fellow in all aspects of cancer drug development.
+The Drug Development/Phase I Clinical Trials Track consists of one year of clinical and laboratory rotations and research as well as tutorial courses to educate the fellow in all aspects of cancer-drug development.
 The tutorial coursework is enhanced by lecture series, attendance at national meetings and workshops, and student presentations of research results.

-The Advanced Oncology Fellowship is an unaccredited one-year fellowship.
+The program is an unaccredited one-year fellowship.